-Inversion recover sequences are a variant of Spin Echo sequences.
-They are used to null the signal from certain tissues e.g. fat in a STIR and fluid in a FLAIR by first applying a 180° RF pulse and then starting the cycle.
+Inversion recovery sequences are a variant of Spin Echo sequences.
+They are used to null the signal from certain tissues, e.g. fat in a STIR and fluid in a FLAIR, by first applying a 180° RF pulse and then starting the cycle.

-As fat and fluid have different T1s and will reach Mz of zero at different times, we can select which tissue to null by select when to start the 90° RF pulse.
+As fat and fluid have different T1s and will reach Mz of zero at different times, we can select which tissue to null by selecting when to start the 90° RF pulse.

 Short Tau Inversion Recovery